Formula 1 2022: Schedule, Teams & Where To Watch In India

 - Video D2h: Channel 930 (HD) & Channel 431 (SD)

 - Airtel Digital TV: Channel 301 (HD) & Channel 284 (SD)

 - Sun Direct: Channel 988 (HD) & Channel 520 (SD)

 Moreover, you can stream the races live on the Disney+ Hotstar application.
-While you can follow the latest Formula 1 news on the official F1 website and their social media pages, to stream the races live, you’ll need to purchase Disney+ Hotstar’s VIP plan.
+While you can follow the latest Formula 1 news on the official F1 website and their social media pages, to stream the races live, you’ll need to purchase Disney+ Hotstar’s Premium plan.
 This plan is available at INR 399 for a year.

 When will the Formula One Pre-Season Testing begin?

 The F1 pre-season test for 2022 will start between Barcelona and Bahrain, according to Autosport.
 The first test of F1 Testing 2022, dubbed a shakedown, took place between February 23 and 25 at the Circuit de Barcelona-Catalunya.
 The second 2022 Formula One testing session would take place in Bahrain from 10 to 12 March, a week before the beginning of the 2022 Formula One season.
 Bahrain will host the first race of the 2018 Formula One season from March 18-20.